open-webui/docs/docs/tutorial/ipex_llm.md

 ---

 :::note
-This guide is verified with Open WebUI setup through [Mannual Installation](../getting-started/index.mdx#manual-installation).
+This guide is verified with Open WebUI setup through [Manual Installation](../getting-started/index.mdx#manual-installation).
 :::

 # Local LLM Setup with IPEX-LLM on Intel GPU